The Land of Midian and the Red Sea

 and proclaiming the praise of the Lord (Isaiah 60:6, NIV).

-Even the ancient historians testify about the land of Midian, which supports the argument that Mountain Sinai is in Saudi.
-Josephus, a renown first century historian, defined the land of Midian as ‘The east of Gulf of Aqaba of the Red Sea within the Arabian Peninsula.’
-An influential second century geographer Ptolemy also recorded that the land of Midian was ‘the head of the Gulf of Aqaba, the adjacent area next to the north west of Arabia.’
-A third century well-respected theologian Origen also confirmed that the land of Midian was ‘an area covering the northwestern side of Arabia to east of the Red Sea (The Gulf of Aqaba).’
+Even ancient historians testify about the land of Midian, which supports the argument that Mountain Sinai is in Saudi.
+Josephus, a renowned first-century historian, defined the land of Midian as ‘The east of Gulf of Aqaba of the Red Sea within the Arabian Peninsula.’
+An influential second-century geographer Ptolemy also recorded that the land of Midian was ‘the head of the Gulf of Aqaba, the adjacent area next to the northwest of Arabia.’
+A third-century well-respected theologian Origen also confirmed that the land of Midian was ‘an area covering the northwestern side of Arabia to the east of the Red Sea (The Gulf of Aqaba).’

 According to the Septuagint, the Red Sea is recorded as ‘Yam Suph’ in Hebrew.
 In Greek, it was translated to ‘Eruthra Thalassa,’ which in turn was translated into ‘the Red Sea’ in English.
 The ‘Yam’ refers to a ‘Sea,’ but the word ‘Suph’ does not mean ‘Red.’
 This mistake was made because of a geographical error.
 The Gulf of Aqaba did not exist on the map when the Bible was translated.
 The Gulf of Aqaba appears on the world map only 38 years after Magellan’s voyage in 1522.
 The Gulf of Aqaba is not seen on any of the ancient maps.
 Alongside this situation, the Red Sea ends up being recorded as ‘Reed Sea’ in the German Bible translated by Martin Luther in 1534, which misled people to recognize it as the sea with reeds.